The 10th Nordic Conference for Rhetorical Research invites scholars to explore how rhetorical studies can be placed in the service of democracy.

 PhD Course

 A PhD course will be organized in the two days preceding the actual conference, i.e. 8th – 9th June.
-More information, including a call for abstracts, will follow by the end of August 2025.
+The course has separate deadlines.
+For more information, see the course page.

 Nordic Rhetoric Association